 My approach is shaped by working on fast-moving projects where resources are limited, timelines are tight, and every decision counts.
-I focus on building things that matter, not just things that work.
+As a Fractional CTO, I focus on building things that matter, not just things that work, with strategic guidance that accelerates delivery.

 Think First, Code Second